 If you are writing for an ad-film, the only difference would be that the ‘commercial’ aspect of writing would get more focus.
 You would still be given a brief and a tune or melody, it’s just that you would have to inculcate the brand and whatever it is trying to sell in the song.

 It is a really fun job if you like creating and telling stories, as you get to work with people working passionately to get a story to the masses.
-Technical skills are not really required, but vast amounts of creativity and imagination are a must.
+Vast amounts of creativity and imagination are a must.
 Huge amount of patience is also needed in this profession.
 Remember, what you are writing now would come on the screens after a year or so (if you’re lucky).

 Growth opportunities are there for those who want them (you can become a content head, script supervisor, or executive producer), but most lyricists are happy being lyricists.